mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 by TCP, either when a message is sent or when the connection is detected as closed.

-In addition to the reactive management strategy, the active list has stabilization and optimization components that run periodically with a randomized timer, and also serve as failure detectors.
-The stabilization component attempts to prune active lists that are larger than A, say because of a slew of recent joins, and grow active lists that are smaller than A because of some failures or previous inability to neighbor with enough nodes.
+In addition to the reactive management strategy反应管理策略, the active list has stabilization稳定 and optimization components that run periodically with a randomized timer, and also serve as failure detectors.
+The stabilization component attempts to prune active lists that are larger than A, say because of a slew of一连串 recent joins, and grow active lists that are smaller than A because of some failures or previous inability无力 to neighbor with enough nodes.

 When a node detects that its active list is too large, it queries the neighbors for their active lists.
 - If some neighbors have more than `C_rand` random neighbors, then links can be dropped with a `DISCONNECT` message until the size of the active list is A again.
 - If the list is still too large, then it checks the active lists for neighbors that are connected with each other.
 In this case, one of the links can be dropped with a `DISCONNECT` message.
 - If the list is still too large, then we cannot safely drop connections and it will remain that large until the next stabilization period.

 When a node detects that its active list is too small, then it tries to open more connections by picking nodes from its passive list, as